 What are the benefits of planting native asters?

-Asters are very important flowers because they bloom at the end of summer and into the fall when many other flowers have gone to seed.
+Asters are very important flowers because they bloom when many other flowers have gone to seed—at the end of summer and into the fall.

-Their flowers are crucial food for pollinators, including monarchs on their migration back to Mexico.
-Planting asters ensures that bees, butterflies, and other pollinators have food before their migration or hibernation.
-If you are planting a pollinator garden, make sure to include native asters.
+Their flowers are crucial food for pollinators, including Monarchs migrating back to Mexico.
+Planting asters ensures that bees, butterflies, and other pollinators have food while migrating or preparing for hibernation.
+If you are planting a pollinator garden, include native asters.

 Other benefits of planting native asters include: